-World Book Day brings the same challenge every year, and we’re here to solve it for you!
+World Book Day brings the same challenge every year, and we’re here to solve it for you in 2020!

 We’ll help you find fancy dress ideas that your child will love.
 A costume that their friends will think is cool.
 Something that’s comfortable and practical for a day at school.
 It could be a classic children’s character, or something totally different to anything they’ve worn in previous years.

-There are 48 costumes to choose from here, so you’re sure to find an outfit that fits the bill.
+There are a whopping 49 costumes to choose from here, so you’re sure to find an outfit that fits the bill.
 Let the search begin!